 Marking & Grading Policies

-- Relative weight of each of these assessment methods in relation to the overall grade; and
+- The relative weight of each of these assessment methods in relation to the overall grade.

 - The deadlines for submitting and the timing of marking for each major form of evaluation.

 - It is UofT School of Graduate Studies policy that not more than 20% of a course mark can be given for classroom participation.
 For more detailed information, please see the University of Toronto Assessment and Grading Practices Policy.